MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 ## Authentication through Visual Studio Code

-Applications being run within Visual Studio Code can use the ['VisualStudioCodeCredential](/python/api/azure-identity/azure.identity.visualstudiocodecredential) to authenticate with the same credentials with which the user signs in to the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account).
+The ['VisualStudioCodeCredential](/python/api/azure-identity/azure.identity.visualstudiocodecredential) authenticates using the credentials with which the user signs in to the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account).
 The user must first sign in using the **Azure: Sign In** command in the Visual Studio Code command palette, which opens a browser to initiate a sign-in flow.
-Once sign-in is completed, applications run in the debugger or anywhere else on the development machine will use the same credential.
+Once sign-in is completed, any other independent application (such as other development tools) can use this credential to authenticate with Azure.
+Applications need not be running in Visual Studio Code, and Visual Studio Code itself doesn't need to be running.

 ### Example using VisualStudioCodeCredential